 - 1. Pilots are responsible for the choice and maintenance of their flight equipment. - 2.
 Pilots must fly with the same glider during one event.
 In special cases (lost luggage, damaged equipment, etc.) the TD can allow a glider change to one of equal or lesser certification during the event.
-Any pilot who changes their glider outwith these conditions will incur a penalty of 2% of winner's points if the change is notified, and zero for the day if not notified. - 3.
+Any pilot who changes their glider without notifying the TD will incur a penalty of zero for the day. - 3.
 Only certified gliders up to CCC (single size acceptable) or EN 926 or LTF 91/09, but with tolerances on lines and risers as defined in Appendix E: Glider Checking Procedure, are allowed in World Cup competitions.
 Wings certified in both EN and CCC before Sep 30, 2016 may only be flown in the later configuration. - 4.
-As an exception to 3, but not in the Super Final, it is permitted for a single test pilot from a partner manufacturer to fly a glider that conforms entirely to CCC, but is not yet certified (RFC).
+As an exception to 3, but not in the Super Final, it is permitted for up to two test pilots from a partner manufacturer to fly a glider that conforms entirely to CCC, but is not yet certified (RFC).
 The glider must be fully documented, may not be modified in any way during the competition and must be correctly trimmed. - 5.
 The PWCA reserves the right to reject any application for RFC status. - 6.
-It is not permitted for the pilot to modify the glider in any way, except for the length of the brake main-line. - 7.
+It is not permitted for the pilot to modify the glider outside of permitted tolerance, except for the length of the brake main line. - 7.
 The pilot must fly in the homologated weight range. - 8.
-Uncertified sizes of a certified model that was available for sale earlier than 1st November 2011 will be permitted. - 9.
-On registration, pilots have to specify the model, size and colours of the glider to be flown during the competition. - 10.
+On registration, pilots have to specify the model, size and colours of the glider to be flown during the competition. - 9.
 Gliders will be checked after a complaint or according to some predetermined or random selection schedule.
-In addition, the MD or TD can request that any pilot's glider be checked. - 11.
-Every pilot must give his glider to the organisation for checking or comparing immediately upon any such request. - 12.
-The TD will nominate a qualified person to perform glider checks according to the published procedure (see Appendix E: Glider Checking Procedure). - 13.
-Results from all glider checks will be published on the Championship information boards and on the World Cup website at http://live.pwca.org/checks.
+In addition, the MD or TD can request that any pilot's glider be checked. - 10.
+Every pilot must give his glider to the organisation for checking or comparing immediately upon any such request. - 11.
+The TD will nominate a qualified person to perform glider checks according to the published procedure (see Appendix E: Glider Checking Procedure). - 12.
+Results from all glider checks will be published on the Championship information boards and on the World Cup website at https://live.pwca.org/checks.